lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

 In LPWAN technologies, the L2 MTU typically ranges from tens to hundreds of bytes.
-The SCHC F/R (Fragmentation /Reassembly) MAY be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC Packet size still exceeds the L2 MTU.
+Some of these technologies do not have an internal fragmentation/reassembly mechanism.

+The SCHC Fragmentation/Reassembly (SCHC F/R) functionality is offered as an option for such LPWAN technologies to cope with the IPv6 MTU requirement of 1280 bytes {{RFC8200}}.
+It is optional to implement.
+If it is not needed, its description can be safely ignored.

-The SCHC F/R functionality defined in this document has been designed under the assumption that data unit out-of-sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
-This assumption allows reducing the complexity and overhead of the SCHC F/R mechanism.
+It has been designed under the following assumptions

+* Data unit out-of-sequence delivery does not occur between the entity performing fragmentation and the entity performing reassembly

-This document also assumes that the L2 MTU value does not change while a fragmented SCHC Packet is being transmitted.
+* The L2 MTU value does not change while a fragmented SCHC Packet is being transmitted.

+These assumptions allows reducing the complexity and overhead of the SCHC F/R mechanism.

+This specification includes several SCHC F/R modes, which allow for a range of reliability options such as optional SCHC Fragment retransmission.
+More modes may be defined in the future.
-To adapt the SCHC F/R to the capabilities of LPWAN technologies, it is required to enable optional SCHC Fragment retransmission and to allow for a range of reliability options for sending the SCHC Fragments.
-This document does not make any decision with regard to which SCHC Fragment delivery reliability mode will be used over a specific LPWAN technology.
+This document does not make any decision with regard to which mode will be used over a specific LPWAN technology.
 These details will be defined in other technology-specific documents.

 SCHC F/R uses the knowledge of the L2 Word size (see {{Term}}) to encode some messages.
 Therefore, SCHC MUST know the L2 Word size.
-SCHC F/R generates SCHC Fragments and SCHC ACKs that are, for most of them, multiples of L2 Words.
+SCHC F/R usually generates SCHC Fragments and SCHC ACKs that are multiples of L2 Words.
-The padding overhead is kept to the absolute minimum.
-See {{Padding}}.
+The padding overhead is kept to the absolute minimum (see {{Padding}}).

 ## Fragmentation Tools {#FragTools}